minima-global/minidocs/docs/learn/coreconcepts.md

 When a user wishes to spend their coins, they must provide the up to date valid proofs that it is unspent.

 ## Transaction Proof-of-Work (TxPoW)
-Another core concept in Minima is **TxPoW** - Transaction Proof of Work.
-Minima requires users to provide work, in the form of computing power, to ‘mine’ their own transactions.
+Minima requires users to provide work, in the form of computing power, to ‘mine’ their own transactions, this is TxPoW.
 Once a user has contributed a small amount of work (~10 seconds) their transaction will be propagated around the network.
 This is in contrast to Bitcoin where users rely on miners with specific hardware to provide PoW and propagate their transactions on their behalf.

-Transactions are held in **TxPoW units**, which may or may not become blocks.
+Transactions are held in **TxPoW units**, which are propagated around the network and may or may not become blocks.
 TxPoW units contain a user’s transaction and the hashes of other unconfirmed transactions known to the user’s node.
 TxPoW units become blocks if they, by chance, meet the level of difficulty required to become a block.

 ## The Burn
 The Burn is a small cost (fee) which is incurred when sending transactions on the Minima network during times of high demand.
 This cost, denominated in Minima, is ‘burned’ i.e. removed from Minima's hard-capped supply, making Minima a deflationary currency as the overall circulating supply slowly decreases over time.